gummy-bear-search/gbs/docs/API.md

-# Gummy Search API Documentation
+# Gummy Bear Search API Documentation

-This document provides comprehensive API documentation for Gummy Search, an Elasticsearch-compatible search engine.
+This document provides comprehensive API documentation for Gummy Bear Search, an Elasticsearch-compatible search engine.

 > **Quick Reference:** For a quick overview of all routes, see [ROUTES.md](./ROUTES.md)